MohammedElEsh/hungry/README.md

 ## Configuration

 The app connects to a backend API.
-The base URL defaults to the value in `lib/core/config/app_config.dart`.
-To override:
+The base URL is defined in `lib/core/config/app_config.dart` (default: `https://sonic-zdi0.onrender.com/api/`).
+To override at run or build time:

 ```bash
 flutter run --dart-define=API_BASE_URL=https://your-api.com/api/